Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Application to Real Data

 \subsection{Kidney Renal Clear Cell Carcinoma (KIRC)}

-The KIRC dataset \citep{naturerenal} contains 490 observations with 13,267 covariates, after removing covariates with missing expressions and observations with missing survival times.
+After removing covariates with missing expressions and observations with missing survival times, the KIRC dataset \citep{naturerenal} contains 490 observations with 13,267 covariates, .
 The censoring rate for this dataset is 66.94\%.
 Table \ref{kirc_genes} shows the covariates selected by each method.
-As mentioned previously, GLMNET produces random outputs at each run and therefore for this table, only the output for one of the runs are indicated; other runs produced a similar number of selected covariates.
+As mentioned previously, GLMNET produces random outputs at each run, and therefore, for this table, only the output for one of the runs are indicated; other runs produced a similar number of selected covariates.